R0ckNRolla/Minergate-Powershell/README.md

 #### 3. Set Execution Policy

 By default Windows does not allow the execution of Powershell scripts.
 This is by design to stop remote/local execution out of the box for hackers to take advantage of.
+Please be aware that when you set this you are allow unrestricted script execution access to your PC and as such any application can remotely execute scripts.
+You can isolate it to just one session that has unrestricted access.
+You will need to find out how to complete that if it concerns you.

 You must launch Powershell in Administrator mode and type the following: (Without "")

 **"cd \"** cd \ Press Enter